-NEST members are overwhelmingly those with lower and moderate incomes, and those working in sectors with employment patterns that have traditionally made them hard for the pensions industry to reach.
-Many had no prior experience of pensions or investment products before enrolment into NEST.
-In spite of this progress, however, there remain significant challenges in ensuring people are saving for later life.
+Nest members are overwhelmingly those with lower and moderate incomes, and those working in sectors with employment patterns that have traditionally made them hard for the pensions industry to reach.
+Many had no prior experience of pensions or investment products before enrolment into Nest.
+Thanks to auto enrolment, millions more are saving for later life.
 Yet most still face significant obstacles on the road to a comfortable retirement.

-With 7 million members and counting, NEST is building a rich store of data and insights on the needs and behaviours of this previously under researched population.
-That’s why we set up NEST Insight.
-Working in partnership with the industry, academics and policy makers around the globe, our mission is to understand and address the challenges facing NEST members and other defined contribution savers.
+With 8 million members and counting, Nest is building a rich store of data and insights on the needs and behaviours of this previously under-researched population.
+That’s why we set up Nest Insight.
+Working in partnership with industry, academics and policy makers around the globe, our mission is to understand and address the challenges facing Nest members and other defined contribution savers.
 We do this by collaborating with some of the leading researchers in our field, to deliver:

 - a comprehensive programme of events and roundtable discussions